A Yellowstone hiker mysteriously vanished. Now his haunting note has been found

 He concluded his registry diary entry: “Life is beautiful, get out and LIVE IT!” before signing his name and etching a smiley face beside it.

-King had set off on his 7-day solo trek on September 14 after being dropped by boat at Terrace Point, the outlet said.
+King had set off on his 7-day solo trek on September 14 after being dropped by boat at Terrace Point.

 He made contact with a backcountry ranger at Howell Cr. cabin on September 16, the National Park Service said.
 But the interaction took place away from his original route, said The Daily Mail.